 Why I Am No Longer a Roman Catholic: Part 3 – Sola Scriptura

-How did I go from being a devout Catholic to being an evangelical Protestant?
+How did I go from being a devout Catholic to being what some call an evangelical non-denominational Protestant?
 It all revolves around what the reformers called “sola scriptura.”

-After my new birth experience, I had no plans to leave the Catholic Church.
-In fact, it was quite the opposite.
-Since I grew up in the church, I knew a lot about it.
-I had believed its teachings and followed its traditions for most of my life.
+After my new birth experience, I had no desire to leave the Roman Catholic Church.
+Since I grew up in that church, I knew a lot about it.
+I had followed its teachings and traditions for most of my life.
 I had seen it transition from using Latin during the Mass (which I had to memorize as an altar boy) to the use of the common language of the people.
-I had been a part of implementing other changes after the Second Vatican Council, many of which were moving in a good direction.
-Actually, my involvement in the church increased over the next two or three years as I helped to lead music at what were called guitar Masses, an attempt to blend the music of the Seventies with the traditional Mass.
+I had witnessed other changes after the Second Vatican Council, many of which seemed to be moving in a good direction.
+In fact, my involvement in the church increased over the next two or three years after my new birth experience.
+I helped to lead music at what were called guitar Masses, an attempt to blend the music of the Seventies with the traditional Mass.
 I taught children in the Catholic version of Sunday School.
 So then, what happened that led me to depart from the church I had known and served for most of my life?

 Putting the Bible in the hands of common people fueled the movement called the Protestant Reformation more than anything else.

 The Catholic Church had long kept that book in the hands of the Church hierarchy and veiled in the Latin language.
-When it became available to the masses thanks to the courage of translators, who sometimes gave their lives to do this service, and the wonderful timing of the introduction of the printing press, people began to read the Bible for themselves.
-They saw discrepancies between what the Bible teaches and Church doctrine and practice.
-Basically this is what happened to me as well.
+When it became available to the masses thanks to the courage of translators, who sometimes gave their lives to perform this service, and the wonderful timing of the introduction of the printing press, people began to read the Bible for themselves.
+They saw huge discrepancies between what the Bible teaches and Church doctrine and practice.
+This is what happened to me as well.

 One of the rallying cries of the Protestant Reformation was “sola scriptura.”
 This Latin phrase contains three major ideas: 1) The scriptures have the deciding authority in the church and believer’s life, 2) the scriptures are sufficient for salvation, and 3) the scriptures are clear enough to be understood by the average person.